 Foster Youth Tax Credit.
-This credit, new for tax year 2022, provides an extra credit for certain taxpayers of age 28 to 25 who are qualified for the Earned Income Credit and were in foster care at age 13 or older.
+This credit, introduced for the 2023 tax year, provides an extra credit for certain taxpayers of age 18 to 25 who are qualified for the Earned Income Credit and were in foster care at age 13 or older.
 Like the Young Child Tax Credit that was introduced for the 2019 tax year, the credit is figured on Form FTB 3514 (California Earned Income Tax Credit) and is figured in a similar manner.
-The maximum credit for 2022 is \$1,083 for a qualified taxpayer (\$2,166 if both spouses qualify on a joint return) and phases out starting at \$25,000 of earned income.
+The maximum credit for 2024 is \$1,154 for a qualified taxpayer (\$2,308 if both spouses qualify on a joint return) and phases out starting at \$26,626 and ending at \$31,951 of earned income.

-One voluntary contribution fund dropped.
-The list of voluntary charitable contributions you can make through Form 540 has contracted with the elimination of the Schools Not Prisons Voluntary Tax Contribution Fund.
+Two voluntary contribution funds are dropped.
+The list of voluntary charitable contributions you can make through Form 540 has changed slightly with the elimination of contributions to the Rape Kit Backlog Voluntary Tax Contribution Fund and the addition of contributions to the California ALS Research Network Voluntary Tax Contribution Fund and the Prevent of Animal Home-lessness and Cruelty Voluntary Tax Contribution Fund.

 Differences between federal and California depreciation are now bigger than ever.
 Prior to 2018, California had a good record of bringing California law into conformance with federal law to simplify the preparation of a California return, although often one year behind the IRS.
 But this conformance has never reached depreciation, which has experienced the most extreme differences in recent years because of bonus depreciation and huge increases in section 179 maximums.
 And since tax year 2018 the differences have been bigger than ever.
-Federal bonus depreciation is now 100% of the expense for most assets, but California provides no bonus depreciation at all.
-And the federal maximum dollar limitation on section 179 expenses is now \$1,080,000, whereas the California maximum remains at \$25,000.
+Federal bonus depreciation is now 60% of the expense for most assets, but California provides no bonus depreciation at all.
+And the federal maximum dollar limitation on section 179 expenses is now \$1,220,000, whereas the California maximum remains at \$25,000.
 You should therefore continue to take special care when preparing California Form 3885A for most tangible property place in service after September 10, 2001.